 If you have bad credit you can still look for loans for bad credit online to help you get the money you need to set up your business.
 Other ideas to look at are peer to peer lending, crowdfunding, or pitching your idea to investors who will give you the funds you need for an investment in your company.

 A new business needs a really good marketing campaign. you may be doing well so far on word of mouth, however, to run a successful business you need to make sure you are reaching as many people as possible.

-If you are a company looking to supply to local businesses, then business cards, flyers, adverts in local papers are all still good options.
+If you are a company looking to supply to local businesses, then business cards, flyers, custom magnets to hand out with purchases, and adverts in local papers are all still good options.
 But, the best place to push your marketing campaign is online.
 Whether you are operating nationwide or in your local area.

 One of the most powerful tools you can have in your arsenal for a marketing campaign is social media.
 If you aren’t a whizz on Facebook or your photos aren’t up to scratch for Instagram, then you can find companies who can help you create the right content to push your marketing campaign. you need a strong brand image to use across all your online accounts so people can easily recognise your brand.

 Then you need to be consistent with what you publish and share with the public, making sure to keep your ideal customer in mind.